Artax01/qr-gen.xyz/README.md

 ## How delete the qrcode I've generated ?

-Simply press the "delete qrcode" button to reset the process.
+Same as for download.

-> If you haven't created a qrcode yet, you won't be able to save it.
+> If you haven't created a qrcode yet, you won't be able to delete it.

 ## Created with